LexPredict/lexpredict-contraxsuite/docker/README.md

     * The most stable and standard architecture.
     * Works good for big number of documents.
     * Celery workers can be put into auto-scaling groups at AWS which will grow/decrease depending on the current load.
-* Two masters, many workers
-    * (1) One server for DB; (2) One server for web server, and other components, (3) any number of Celery workers
-    * Used for splitting CPU/memory resources between DB and Web server components.
-    * Mostly used for debugging/testing under the big load.
-* Two masters, many workers with only primary components enabled.
-    * The same as previous but with logging, filebeat, metricbeat, flower and other not very important components turned off.
-    * Used for debugging/testing under the big load.

 ### Things To Know
 There are a lot of parameters which will be different depending on your deployment requirements and goals, so we cannot have a one-size fits all deployment package.